wuyou33/makena/README.md

 * Hinge joints at the cranks and rods.
 * Fixed joints to form L-shaped cranks.
 * Universal joints to implement the offset in the two horizontal axes.

 The number of constraints for MLCP solver is around 90.
 Some torque is applied to the middle shaft when it is highlighted in red.
-Interesting to see the numerical drift due to accummulated numerical errors mainly due to CFM manifests itself as the flexing handle on the right hand side.
+Interesting to see the numerical drift due to accummulated numerical errors including the effect of CFM manifests itself as the flexing handle on the right hand side.

 [![alt text](docs/pics/ContactDemo01.png "Stacked Cubes")](https://youtu.be/Kwkn6ANskhY)